Clari3D logo

 </html>

-The pains
+The Pains

-Common Website design suffers for several pains:
+Common website design suffers from several issues:

-Our Web design
+Our Web Design

-Static Website compiler HTgen
+Static Website Compiler HTGEN

-One of the great command is @include "file": it includes the content of the file in place of the include command.
-Of course, includes can be nested.
+One powerful command is @include "file", which includes the content of the specified file in place of the include command.
+These include commands can be nested.

-Our index.html file is no more complicated than:
+Our index.html file is straightforward:

 <;\?scm